Ohlone College President's Office

 Before I close, I want to thank all of those who contributed to the speech and especially Sarah Daniels, who prepared and presented the slides.
 Believe me—I know they make all the difference.
 Thank you for listening.

 And now, I’m delighted to share some news.
 The Theatre and Dance Department has put together a short but dazzling sneak preview of the upcoming Time Machine, playing Friday February 11.
 I saw it opening night and enjoyed it thoroughly.
 Look for it on YouTube next week.
-Enjoy!Skip plugin info.
+Enjoy!Skip plugin notice.

 Adobe Reader (free) or other browser plug-in/add-on for opening PDF documents is required to open files on this page marked "PDF".